ivysanchez/Metadata-Generated-Descriptions-LLM/README.md

 *   Selected relevant columns (`title`, `bullet_points`, `description`).
 *   Renamed the `description` column to `target_description`.
 *   Dropped rows with missing values in any of the selected columns.
-*   Ensured all relevant columns were treated as strings.
+*   Ensured text columns were strings.
-*   Removed rows with empty strings, only whitespace, or the literal string "nan".
+*   Removed empty, whitespace-only, or "nan" strings.
 *   Combined `title`, `product_type_id`, and `bullet_points` into a single `input_text` column for LLM input.
 *   Sampled 25 rows for LLM generation and evaluation.